 A: It’s for every writer: beginners, seasoned veterans who want to revitalize or shift genres, and everyone in between.

-Q: I’m only interested in writing [insert your genre here].
+Q: I’m only interested in writing [your genre here].
 Will there be something for me in every time slot?

 Q: Am I stuck with workshops from just one genre?

 A: Not at all.
 You get to choose which workshops to attend; mix and match to suit your own interests.